oracle-livelabs/database/23cfree/create-views/create-views.md

     In other words, you may have to adjust the update statement so that the etag matches the etag from the select statement above.

-2. First lets take a look at the movie Ratatouille movie we just added so we can see the current etag.
+2. First lets take a look at the movie Rango movie we just added so we can see the current etag.
 Copy the SQL below and click **Run Script**.

     ```
     <copy>
-    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.title = 'Ratatouille';
+    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.title = 'Rango';
     </copy>
     ```
     ![showing no document](images/rat-etag.png " ")